 1. School District Area Square Mileage reflects the size of the school district in square miles.
-Data Source: Transportation file compiled based on FY14 ridership and FY13 expenditure data.
+Data Source: Transportation file compiled based on FY15 ridership and FY14 expenditure data.

-3. Total Average Daily Membership (ADM) is the total number of public school students residing within a school district’s boundaries or non-resident students who are eligible to attend the district.
-This number includes students in all grade levels (K-12), including special needs and career tech education students as well as students attending joint vocational schools (JVS), community schools and those resident students who participate in open enrollment programs.
-This is a headcount of public school students taken in the first full week of October 2013 in which every student is counted as one.
-During this count week, school districts took headcounts of their students on a daily basis.
-At the end of the week, for each student the number of days present or absent with a valid excuse, were added up and divided by 5 (number of weekdays) to calculate the average daily membership for that student.
-Total resident and other eligible to attend ADM, a measure that indicates the size of a school district in terms of enrollment is also used as the basis of state funding.
-Data Source: Fiscal year 2014 October ADM file.
+3. Total Average Daily Membership (ADM) is the FTE number of public school students residing within a school district’s boundaries or non-resident students who are eligible to attend the district.
+This number includes students in all grade levels (K-12), including special needs and career tech education students as well as students attending joint vocational schools (JVS), community schools and those resident students who participate in open enrollment program.
+This is the FTE of public school students extracted throughout most of the school year and finalized at the end and is used as the basis of the state funding calculation.
+Prior to FY15, for state funding purposes the count of students taken during the first full week of October in the school year was used.
+Data Source: Fiscal year 2015 Foundation Payment File.

 12. Percent of Students in Poverty is a measure that indicates student poverty in school districts.
 This is a student based indicator that reflects the portion of a district’s student population that meets any of the following conditions.
 This measure which is also referred to as the Economic Disadvantagement Percentage consists of: